- Homosexuality

 Censorship of LGBT issues in South Carolina is state-enforced.

-Right to change legal gender in South Carolina is legal, but requires surgery.
+Right to change legal gender in South Carolina is ambiguous.

 Gender-affirming care in South Carolina is restricted.